lepepe/lepepe.github.io/_posts/2016-01-19-ubuntu-server-ufw.markdown

 tags: [ubuntu, firewall, ufw]
 ---

-UFW is the default firewall configuration tool for ubutnu.
+UFW is the default firewall configuration tool for Ubuntu.
 It was developed to ease iptables configuration.
-By default the ufw is disabled, so the first thing we need to do is enable:
+By default the ufw is disabled, so the first thing we need to do is to enable it:

 {% highlight ruby %}
 $ sudo ufw enable
 {% endhighlight %}

-###### Then we can starting adding rules and open ports
+###### Then we can start adding rules and opening ports
 {% highlight ruby %}
 # SSH
 $ sudo ufw allow 22